 Sensitivity assessment.
 It is considered likely that a decrease in salinity at the pressure benchmark will lead to some species replacement by polychaetes and oligochaetes more tolerant of low salinity.
 Hediste diversicolor and oligochaetes are likely to remain in low salinity conditions.
-A similar biotope could remain where salinities were close to 18 ppt but a severe reduction in salinity would probably lead to loss of the biotope.
-Resistance is, therefore, assessed as 'Medium'.
-Resilience (following restoration of typical conditions) is 'High' and sensitivity is assessed as 'Low'.
+Therefore LS.LMu.UEst.Hed.Str is likely to be replaced by LS.LMu.UEst.Hed.Ol or LS.LMu.UEst.Hed.Cvol in areas exposed to reduced salinity.
+Resistance is, therefore, assessed as 'Low'.
+Resilience (following the restoration of typical conditions) is probably 'High' and sensitivity is assessed as 'Low'.
 It should be noted that resistance would be lower, and sensitivity greater, where salinity was reduced to a level close to freshwater.